-Unaudited Interim Financial Statements-The accompanying interim consolidated balance sheet as of April 30, 2014, the consolidated statements of operations and comprehensive income for the three months ended April 30, 2014 and April 30, 2013, the consolidated statements of redeemable convertible preferred stock and stockholders' equity (deficit) for the three months ended April 30, 2014 and the related interim information contain within the notes to the consolidated financial statements are unaudited.
-In our opinion, the unaudited interim consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements are of a normal and recurring nature.
+Unaudited interim financial statements-The accompanying Interim Consolidated Balance Sheet as of April 30, 2014, the Consolidated Statements of Operations and Comprehensive Income for the three months ended April 30, 2014 and April 30, 2014, the Consolidated Statements of Cash Flows for the three months ended April 30, 2014 and April 30, 2013, the Consolidated Statements of Redeemable Convertible Preferred Stock and Stockholders' Equity (Deficit) for the three months ended April 30, 2014 and the related interim information contain within the Notes to the Consolidated Financial Statements are unaudited.
+In our opinion, the Unaudited Interim Consolidated Financial Statements have been prepared on the same basis as the audited Consolidated Financial Statements and included all adjustments necessary for fair presentation.
+All adjustments made to the Unaudited Interim Consolidated Financial Statements are of a normal and recurring nature.
 The results of the interim period presented herein are not necessarily indicative of the results of future periods or annual results for the year ending January 31, 2015.

-Unaudited Pro Forma Balance Sheet and Earnings Per Share-The unaudited pro forma balance sheet as of April 30, 2014 is presented on the face of the Company's consolidated balance sheet and the pro forma earnings per share is included in Note 2 of the consolidated financial statements.
+Unaudited pro forma balance sheet and earnings per share-The Unaudited Pro Forma Balance Sheet as of April 30, 2014 is presented on the face of the Company's Consolidated Balance Sheet and the pro forma earnings per share is included in Note 2 of the Consolidated Financial Statements.
 Both assume the Company's outstanding redeemable and convertible preferred stock automatically convert into shares of the Company's common stock.
 In accordance with the redeemable and convertible preferred stock terms, Series A, B, and D-3 stock shares will convert into share of common stock on a 1:1 basis, Series C on a 1:1.38 basis, Series D-1 on a 1:2 basis, and Series D-2 on a 1:2.27 basis.

-In addition to the assumed conversion of all of the Company's outstanding convertible preferred stock and redeemable convertible preferred stock, the Company's pro forma consolidated balance sheet and pro forma earnings per share both assume a \$50,000,000 pro forma adjustment to Accounts Payable for a special cash dividend that was declared by the board of directors.
+In addition to the assumed conversion of all of the Company's outstanding convertible preferred stock and redeemable convertible preferred stock, the Company's Pro Forma Consolidated Balance Sheet and pro forma earnings per share both assume a \$50,000,000 pro forma adjustment to Accounts Payable for a special cash dividend that was declared by the board of directors.
 In addition, a \$176,000 adjustment to Series D-3 Dividends Payable was included to account for the Series D-3 Dividends Payable total approximating \$345,000.